Khangnguyen04/seattle-crime-data/README.md

       - I removed columns group_a_b, offense_code, sector, and beat since I will not be used these columns within my analysis.

       - Deleted all records from 1908-2007 since these records are inaccurate and do not add value to the timely data from 2008-2022.
-2023 will not be used in these queries since we still have four months until the end of the year.
+2023 will not be used in most of these queries since we still have four months until the end of the year.

       - The data is cleaned and prepared for analysis